 Conclusion

 We have identified several genotypes with seed yield that is comparable to existing cultivars that are commonly used in production.
 Many of these genotypes have seed protein content that exceeds that of the check cultivars, and some of these with superior protein have a seed oil content that is comparable to these check cultivars as well.
-These genotypes have good agronomic qualities as well and will provide both breeders and growers with new options for genotypes that can be used in production or used in breeding programs that seek to improve valuable soybean seed composition traits.
+These genotypes have good agronomic qualities as well and will provide both breeders and growers with new options for genotypes that can be used in production or used in breeding programs that seek to improve valuable soybean seed composition traits with significantly reducing the yield.

 Burton, JW.
 1987.
 “Quantitative Genetics: Results Relevant to Soybean Breeding.”
 Agronomy (USA).